Blockchain-and-FL/Sparrow/README.md

 For more detailed information about Sparrow's syntactic semantic design and mapping rules, you can learn about it from the article "Sparrow: An Expressive, Encapsulated, and Extensible Domain-Specific Language for Smart Legal Contracts".

 Enjoy developing with Sparrow!

+## License

+Sparrow source code files are made available under the [Apache License, Version 2.0](LICENSE).
+Sparrow documentation files are made available under the [Creative Commons Attribution 4.0 International License (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/).

+All rights reserved.
+All trademarks referenced herein are the property of their respective owners.
+See [LF Projects Trademark Policy](https://lfprojects.org/trademark-policy/) for details.